StefanJelner/risland.js/README.md

 ### `comma-separated-events.html`

 This is an example which shows the usage of comma separated event names in the delegations.
+The output is shown on the console, so you need the Developer Tools of the browser to be open.

 ### `mousemove-throttled.html`